-We recently have had a few readers ask us how long does it take to get Global Entry because they applied months ago and have still not been conditionally approved.
-While the answer varies from person to person, there are a few factors that affect the timing including the government shutdown.
-We both recently applied to renew our Global Entry so we are sharing our personal experience with the Global Entry processing time as well.
+We have had a few readers ask us how long does it take to get Global Entry because they applied months ago and have still not been conditionally approved.
+While the answer varies from person to person, it is clear that the average Global Entry processing time has drastically increased in the last two years.
+We both previously applied to renew our Global Entry so we are sharing our personal experience with the Global Entry processing time as well.

 How Long Does It Take To Get Global Entry?

-1) For CBP to review your application and conditionally approve you AND
+1) For U.S. Customs and Border Protection (CBP) to review your application and conditionally approve you; AND

 How Long Does Global Entry Conditional Approval Take?